6 November in Indian and World History

 6 November 1998 – US President Bill Clinton declared the Detroit area an ‘Automobile National Memorial Area’.

-6 November 2008 – State Bank of India announced a cut in the prime interest rate (GLR) and depositors.
+6 November 2008 – The State Bank of India announced a cut in the prime interest rate (GLR) and depositors.

 6 November 2012 – Barack Obama was re-elected President of the United States.